Today, I have a new guest post from Beth Drayer who is a a Certified Athletic Trainer and Certified Strength and Conditioning Specialist.

 There is a common misunderstanding about “Core” workouts today.

-Sit ups, crunches, leg lifts etc. is an abdominal workout that will give you a stronger rectus abdominis muscle and stronger, tighter hip flexors.
+Sit ups, crunches, leg lifts etc. are abdominal workouts that will give you a stronger rectus abdominis muscle and stronger, tighter hip flexors.
 If you add in some back and hip extensions then you will have strong back muscles.

 But there is a difference between core strength and core stability.
 And without core stability, core strength is useless.